tdauth/cpp-futures-promises/README.md

 ## Extensions
 The project provides a number of non-blocking combinators which are missing from Folly (for two futures only):
-* orElse for Folly and Boost.Thread
+* orElse for Folly and Boost.Thread which is like fallbackTo in Scala.
 * first
 * firstOnlySucc
 * firstSucc
 * firstSucc2
 * collectNWithoutException for Folly.
-* whenN for Boost.Thread
+* whenN for Boost.Thread which is like folly::collectN.
+* whenNSucc for Boost.Thread which is like collectNWithoutException.
 * whenAny for Boost Thread which returns a pair of the completed future and its index.

 ### Promise extensions